Eynesbury Senior College: Year 11

-All students in Year 11 at Eynesbury study a minimum of 110 credits (a whole year program), even if some Stage 1 units have already been completed.
+All students in Year 11 at Eynesbury studied a minimum of 110 credits (a whole year program), even if some Stage 1 units have already been completed.
 Students will be required to select 100 credits in addition to undertaking the Personal Learning Plan (10 credits) if necessary and the start of the Research Project.

-The following subjects are offered at Stage 1 level: Accounting, Ancient Studies, Australian and International Politics, Biology, Business and Enterprise, Chemistry, Drama, Economics, English, English as a Second Language (ESL), Environmental Studies, French (Beginners Level), French (Continuers Level), Geography, Information Technology Systems, Japanese (Continuers Level), Legal Studies, Mathematics, Modern History, Physics, Psychology, Visual Arts - Art, Visual Arts - Design.
+The following subjects were offered at Stage 1 level: Accounting, Ancient Studies, Australian and International Politics, Biology, Business and Enterprise, Chemistry, Drama, Economics, English, English as a Second Language (ESL), Environmental Studies, French (Beginners Level), French (Continuers Level), Geography, Information Technology Systems, Japanese (Continuers Level), Legal Studies, Mathematics, Modern History, Physics, Psychology, Visual Arts - Art, Visual Arts - Design.

-Subject changes usually only occur once the first semester of study has been completed.
-Should a student wish to make a subject change, a request must be put in writing to the Director of Studies halfway through Term 2.
-After the end of Term 2, subject changes will only be possible in unusual circumstances and at the discretion of the Director of Studies.

 Year 12

 To be eligible for selection to a university program or course a student must have completed 80 credits of Tertiary Admissions Subjects (TAS).
 It is expected that all students will complete 80 credits of TAS by the end of Year 12.

-The following subjects are offered at Stage 2 level: Accounting, Australian and International Politics, Biology, Business and Enterprise, Chemistry, Chinese (Background Speakers Level), Classical Studies, Drama, Economics, English as a Second Language Studies, English Communications, English Studies, French (Continuers), Geography, Information Technology Studies, Japanese (Continuers), Legal Studies, Mathematical Applications, Mathematical Methods, Mathematical Studies, Specialist Mathematics, Modern History, Physics, Psychology.
+The following subjects were offered at Stage 2 level: Accounting, Australian and International Politics, Biology, Business and Enterprise, Chemistry, Chinese (Background Speakers Level), Classical Studies, Drama, Economics, English as a Second Language Studies, English Communications, English Studies, French (Continuers), Geography, Information Technology Studies, Japanese (Continuers), Legal Studies, Mathematical Applications, Mathematical Methods, Mathematical Studies, Specialist Mathematics, Modern History, Physics, Psychology.

 Foundation Studies Program

-In 1992, Eynesbury College delivered the first University Foundation Studies Program (FSP) in the state on behalf of the University of Adelaide.
+In 1992, Eynesbury College delivered the first University Foundation Studies Program (FSP) in South Australia on behalf of the University of Adelaide.
 In 1994, Flinders University and the University of South Australia joined the program which became the South Australian Universities’ Foundation Studies Program.
-Foundation students are given provisional admission into the degree of their choice, subject to performance in the Foundation Studies Program.
-Admission is confirmed when students complete the Program and achieve the necessary entry score for that degree as set by the relevant target university.
+Foundation students were given provisional admission into the degree of their choice, subject to performance in the Foundation Studies Program.
+Admission was confirmed when students completed the Program and achieved the necessary entry score for that degree as set by the relevant target university.

-To date, 96% of students who have completed the FSP have gained university places.
-The South Australian Universities’ Foundation Studies Program is recognised for entry into interstate universities (subject to meeting entry requirements) including the University of Melbourne, the University of New South Wales, Monash University, the University of Queensland and the University of Western Australia.
+In 2011, 96% of students who completed the FSP gained university places.
+The South Australian Universities’ Foundation Studies Program was recognised for entry into interstate universities (subject to meeting entry requirements) including the University of Melbourne, the University of New South Wales, Monash University, the University of Queensland and the University of Western Australia.

-The Program, consisting of 6 subjects, also enables Australian students to enter directly into First Year bachelor's degree studies at the University of Adelaide without having to complete SACE Stage 2.

-FSP students may start in January (Standard Program - 12 months), April (Accelerated Program - 8 months) or October (Accelerated Program - 8 months or Extended Program - 15 months).